FlatCAD: Fast Curvature Regularization of Neural SDFs for CAD Models: Experiments

 \subsection{Experimental Setup}

 \paragraph{Datasets} All experiments are conducted on two 100‐example subsets of the ABC dataset~\cite{Koch_2019_CVPR}.
-The first subset (1\,MB set) is a pseudo‐random selection of 100 CAD models (each $\approx$ 1\,MB in file size), while the second subset (5\,MB set) comprises 100 human‐chosen models (between 3.5\,MB and 9.5\,MB, in average $\approx$ 5\,MB) selected for their clean topology and well‐defined features.
+The first subset (1\,MB set) is a pseudo‐random selection of 100 CAD models (each $\approx$ 1\,MB in file size), while the second subset (5\,MB set) comprises 100 more complex human‐chosen models (between 3.5\,MB and 9.5\,MB, in average $\approx$ 5\,MB) selected for their clean topology and well‐defined features.
 For each mesh, we uniformly sample a total of 30,000 points to form the input point cloud.
 This preprocessing strategy ensures that all methods receive identical input distributions.
-After that, in each iteration 20,000 points are randomly chosen from the 30,000 points.
+After that, at each iteration 20,000 points are randomly chosen from the 30,000 points.
 Additional 20,000 non-manifold points are drawn via spatial sampling within the mesh’s bounding volume.

-\paragraph{Methods and Experimental Setup} We compare two variants of our proxy loss—Proxy-AD (Auto-Diff) and Proxy-FD (Finite-Diff)—against three baselines: DiGS\cite{BenShabat2021DiGSD}, Neural Singular Hessian\cite{Wang2023NeuralSingularHessianIN} and NeurCADRecon~\cite{Dong2024NeurCADReconNR}.
+\paragraph{Methods and Experimental Setup} We compare two variants of our off-diagonal loss: ODW-AD (Auto-Diff) and ODW-FD (Finite-Diff) against three baselines: DiGS\cite{BenShabat2021DiGSD}, Neural-Sin\-gu\-lar-Hessian (NSH)~\cite{Wang2023NeuralSingularHessianIN} and NeurCADRecon (NCR)~\cite{Dong2024NeurCADReconNR}.
 All methods have been implemented within a unified comparison framework to eliminate discrepancies arising from differing network architectures or training pipelines.
-Each method employs a SIREN MLP architecture~\cite{Sitzmann2020ImplicitNR} with four hidden layers of 256 units and sine activations.
-All models use a standard SIREN initialization, except DiGS, which uses the MFGI initialization.
+Each method employs a \SIREN MLP architecture~\cite{Sitzmann2020ImplicitNR} with four hidden layers of 256 units and sine activations.
+All models use a standard \SIREN initialization, except DiGS, which uses the MFGI initialization.
 Training is performed using the Adam optimizer~\cite{kingma2017adam} with a learning rate of $5\times10^{-5}$ for up to 10,000 iterations.
 Early stopping is triggered if the Chamfer-Distance metric plateaus for 1500 consecutive iterations.
 All other hyperparameters, such as weight coefficients for curvature or normal losses, and other method specific parameters follow the settings from the original implementations.

 \paragraph{Hardware} Runtime and convergence experiments on the 1MB set are performed on an NVIDIA H100 GPU.
 Additional qualitative and quantitative experiments (e.g., on the 5\,MB set) are run on NVIDIA A100 and T4 GPUs, but only H100 results are included in the time‐comparison analysis.
 All machines are equipped with at least 32GB of RAM.